SuperTux/supertux/README.md

 ## Development status

-With the release of SuperTux 0.4.0 (December 2015), we wanted to provide a fairly stable release.
-The release of SuperTux 0.5.0 should have fixed some stability issues from 0.4.0 and introduced a new level editor.
-Development of the game will continue (of course), now working towards more releases.
-Most notably, development focus will be shifted on providing a better gameplay experience.

-The Forest World (you can check it out: Start Game > Contrib Levels > Forest World) is relatively unstable, which is why it resides only in the contrib levels menu.
-We (SuperTux Team) intend to continue with the development of the Forest World, but decided that in order to allow more access to the most recent version (in repositories etc.) we would have to release Milestone 2 without the Forest World included in the Story Mode.
-Constructive feedback with regards to the Forest World is welcome.
+With the release of SuperTux 0.6.0 (December 2018), the Forest World finally found it's way back to the core part of the game.
+It's now considered stable, but it still misses the second half, which consists of the ghostforest and the boss of the Forest World.
+The Team will continue with the development of the Forest World, and, as always, constructive feedback and contributions regarding the game is highly welcome.